SAP-samples/partner-reference-application/Tutorials/41-Multi-Tenancy-Features-Data-Privacy.md

 Using the SAP Audit Log service of the SAP Cloud Application Programming Model, you ensure that your application is compliant to data privacy requirements.
 For more information, go to the [SAP Cloud Application Programming Model documentation on managing data privacy](https://cap.cloud.sap/docs/guides/data-privacy/).

-To try this feature with the Poetry Slam Manager, you have two options:
+To explore this feature with the Poetry Slam Manager, you have two options:

 1. Clone the repository of the Partner Reference Application.
 Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step-by-step.

-2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch, where the feature is already included.
+2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the feature is already included.

 The following section describes how to enhance the **main-multi-tenant** branch (option 1).